fritexvz/rdflib-pg-extension/README.md

 #### Other exemples?

+You can find how we use our own library in this [react-foaf](https://github.com/stample/react-foaf) project.

 Look at the code documentation, there's not much more methods but the it's just a preview of what you'll be able to do.
+Coming soon: how to edit graphs for the RWW world.

 ### Try it